A HISTORY AND DESCRIPTION OF THE COLLECTION

 The upper level of the library also contains numerous Dissertations donated by eminent scholars about Kierkegaard, his contemporaries, and the growing body of scholarship he has generated.

-Due to a generous donation, the lower level of Steensland Hall has been name the “Gordon Marino Space”.
+Due to a generous donation, the lower level of Steensland Hall has been named the “Gordon Marino Space”.
 This level contains:

 Related Thinkers section continues on the lower level.